Syrian forces battle rebel push on central Aleppo

 The mayor of the western Iraqi border town of Qaim said 300 Iraqi refugees had crossed there from Syria on Tuesday.
 "They look tired and scared but there was a warm reception for them in al-Qaim camp," Farhan Ftehkhan told Reuters.

-(Additional reporting by Oliver Holmes in Beirut, Fadhil al-Badrani in Falluja, Alister Bull in Reno, Nicholas Vinocur in Paris and Tom Miles in Geneva; Writing by Alistair Lyon; editing by Janet McBride)
+(Additional reporting by Erika Solomon in Beirut, Suleiman al-Khalidi in Antakya, Khaled Yacoub Oweis in Amman,; Fadhil al-Badrani in Falluja, Alister Bull in Reno, Nicholas Vinocur in Paris and Tom Miles in Geneva; Writing by Alistair Lyon; editing by Janet McBride)